 Embassy News & Events The Consulate The Embassy Bilateral Cooperation

 The Consular Section of the Embassy of Poland in Washington DC is competent to process visa applications from those who are residents of Alabama, District of Columbia, Florida, Georgia, Kentucky, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia, Puerto Rico, American Virgin Islands, Commonwealth of The Bahamas, Guam, Commonwealth of the Northern Mariana Islands.
+If you reside in other US State or country, please contact a proper Polish Consulate.

 Application can be submited no more than three months before departure for Poland.